 It’s a new year, and that means it’s time to get your financial house in order.

-No matter what mistakes you made in 2013, you get a do-over in 2014.
+No matter what mistakes you made last year, you get a do-over this year.
 The beginning of the year is a great time to make changes that will boost your bottom line going forward.
 But before you can make a plan to save money, you have to find out where your money’s going.
 If you use an online budget tool or computer program to track your spending, run some reports and evaluate where your money went.
 If you don’t have any records, write down every penny you spend for a month.

 “It’s hard to figure out where you’re overspending until you know where you’re spending,” says Jean Chatzky, author of “Money Rules: The Simple Path to Lifelong Security.”